shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Beautify and improve UI of All Channels List and All Users List modals.
-- Add Tool Tip support for all buttons in DM and Channels sections.
+- Add User profiles accessible by clicking on name of user and image.
 - Migrate to PostgresSQL and add avatar url fields to user objects in all models.
 - Typing events support.

+### Luxury

 - Invite to channel by URL system.

-### Later

 - Add search all users functionality.
 - Add search all channels functionality.
-- Add User profiles which are hyper linked.
 - Unread messages notification.
 - UI Design using SASS
 - Responsiveness using SASS

 ### Done

+- Beautify and improve UI of All Channels List and All Users List modals.
+- Add Tool Tip support for all buttons in DM and Channels sections.
 - Add buttons for "Join Channel" and "Add Friend" to Channel and Direct Message sections respectively
 - Make Direct Message and Channels collapsable.
 - Scroll to bottom when joining new chat room or sending message